AI-Maker-Space/Awesome-AIM-Index/README.md

 ## <h1 align="center" id="heading">:wave: Welcome to Our Awesome AIM Index!!</h1>

-Welcome to the collection of all of our amazing AIM events!
-This is a great resource on your journey to becoming an LLM Operations (LLMOps) Engineer!
+Access all of the concepts and code you need to build, ship, and share with LLMs on your way to becoming an AI Engineer!

 ![ai_kadhim_audience_watching_73b4f75a-9ff5-4151-9a8d-e24f47121463](https://github.com/AI-Maker-Space/Awesome-AIM-Index/assets/37101144/dbfe95e8-960d-4876-8cdd-8ce6ca8448d7)